sidguigui/letterboxd_recommendations/README.md

 With this in mind, I envisioned creating a recommendation system to help decide what movies to watch next by getting the data from Letterboxd.
 Given the structured data from such a system, I also saw an opportunity to develop a visualization tool to provide detailed film-watching analytics.
 And by using the exported data from my friends Letterboxd accounts, it was possible to create the training data set to validate the recommendation system created.

+As Collaborative Filtering (CF) prediction is commonly employed in data coming from rating systems base systems a common problem, specially when utilizing few users it is the data sparsity.
+Caused by the lack of diversity in the movies composing of the dataframes.
+Therefore, a way to work with this problem is to create a hybrid paring it with a Conten Based Filtering (CBF) prediction.

 Thus, this project aims to enhance Letterboxd functionalities by adding a recommendation system based on two main machine-learning methods: Content-based and Collaborative filtering.
 Additionally, it involves analyzing Letterboxed data to understand user preferences and movie trends.
 The recommendation system will provide personalized movie suggestions.
 PostgreSQL will manage the data efficiently, supporting the recommendation system, while a Power BI dashboard will complement Letterboxd for visualization.

 ### Methods Used